Echo Point lookout (Three Sisters)

 - Please note

 Echo Point lookout is managed by Blue Mountains City Council and is located on the boundary of Blue Mountains National Park.

-Part of the Greater Blue Mountains World Heritage Area, the Three Sisters is an iconic formation that you must see at least once in your lifetime.
+Part of the Greater Blue Mountains Area World Heritage Property, the Three Sisters is an iconic formation that you must see at least once in your lifetime.
 There are different versions of the Aboriginal story of the Three Sisters, but what you’re bound to agree with is how truly spectacular it is.

 Standing proudly in the land of the Gundungurra and Darug People, the traditional custodians of this declared Aboriginal Place, the imposing Three Sisters is best seen from Echo Point lookout, just outside the national park, on the edge of the plateau above.
 These three weathered sandstone peaks, formed thousands of years ago through erosion, are set among the cliffs of the Jamison Valley.
 From the lookout, you’ll be able to see the Ruined Castle and Mount Solitary.